Rescued hostages flown to U.S. base in Italy

-WASHINGTON Two hostages rescued by U.S. special forces in a daring raid in Somalia have been flown to an American naval installation in Italy, a U.S. defense official said on Thursday.
+WASHINGTON Two hostages rescued by U.S. special forces in a daring raid in Somalia have been flown to an American naval installation in Italy, a U.S. defence official said on Thursday.

 "Buchanan is being reunited with her father and husband there," the official said, speaking on condition of anonymity.